alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * setting the right metrics for measuring digital take-up
 * measuring the number of complaints or requests for support that your digital service is generating eg calls to your call centre
 * agreeing the methodology for measuring savings due to channel shift - try as much as possible to select tangible metrics and minimise the use of estimates
-[This case study](/service-manual/communications/hcc-case-study-9.pdf) (PDF)  from Hertfordshire County Council about their Library Renewals Service explains how they developed a channel shift tracker tool to track and measure channel shift; and how its monthly dashboard informs strategic management decisions.
+[This case study](/service-manual/assets/documents/hcc-case-study-9.pdf) (PDF, 94KB)  from Hertfordshire County Council about their Library Renewals Service explains how they developed a channel shift tracker tool to track and measure channel shift; and how its monthly dashboard informs strategic management decisions.

 ###10.
 Set your channel shift targets by: